Title: A Watcher's Word

 “Why is it always a pentagram?
 What’s wrong with the other shapes?”
 Buffy joked to raise the girl’s spirits.

 They watched as the demon completed its slow task and then make way as another produced a familiar looking leather satchel and slashed it open.
 Brass figures about 6 inches high jangled to the floor.
 Robin looked warily to Buffy.
 That had been his mother’s bag, and to their knowledge, the figures served only one purpose.
-Buffy narrowed her eyes to watch the demon as it lay five of the figures on each of the points of the pentagram.
-It began to make a noise she guessed passed for low chanting and slowly the brass figures started to revolve on their own accord.
+Buffy narrowed her eyes to watch the demon as it lay five of the figures on each of the points of the pentagram, then begin to make a noise she guessed passed for low chanting in Cousin-It speak.
+Slowly, the brass figures started to revolve on their own accord.

-There was no narrative voice required as at last time, instead the figures took on specific human shapes and began to cast small shadows on the floor.
+There was no human narrative voice required as at last time, instead the figures took on specific human shapes and began to cast small shadows on the floor.
 The other Pakarroh joined in the chanting and the shadows grew elongated as they spun until they touched in the middle of the pentagram.
-That contact then saw the shadows grow, rising upwards, becoming more substantial and solid as they fed off each other’s energy, twisting and dancing and changing into solid grey shapes that represented grey men
+With contact their shadows grew, rising upwards, becoming more substantial and solid as they fed off each other’s energy, twisting and dancing and changing into solid grey shapes that represented grey figures of real men.

 “They seem to be coming here this time,” Robin stated flatly

 Buffy nodded.
-“I think it’s the pentagram.
+“I think the pentagram is acting as a gateway.
 Maybe they can only exist in there?”

 “Who can?” asked Julia in exasperation.